tqdm/tqdm/README.rst

     Exponential moving average smoothing factor for speed estimates (ignored in GUI mode).
 Ranges from 0 (average speed) to 1 (current/instantaneous speed) [default: 0.3].
+* nested  : bool, optional
+    Set this to True if your progress bar is in an inner loop.
+    Allows to display multiple, nested progress bars.

 Returns
 ~~~~~~~